getzola/zola/docs/content/documentation/templates/overview.md

 {% set url = get_url(path="@/blog/_index.md", lang="en") %}
 ```

-This can also be used to get the permalinks for static assets, for example if
+This can also be used to get the permalink for a static file, for example if
-we want to link to the file that is located at `static/css/app.css`:
+you want to link to the file that is located at `static/css/app.css`:

 ```jinja2
 {{/* get_url(path="css/app.css") */}}
 ```

-By default, assets will not have a trailing slash.
+By default, the link will not have a trailing slash.
 You can force one by passing `trailing_slash=true` to the `get_url` function.
 An example is:

 ```jinja2
 {{/* get_url(path="css/app.css", trailing_slash=true) */}}
 ```

-In the case of non-internal links, you can also add a cachebust of the format `?h=<sha256>` at the end of a URL
+In the case of a non-internal link, you can also add a cachebust of the format `?h=<sha256>` at the end of a URL
 by passing `cachebust=true` to the `get_url` function.
 In this case, the path will need to resolve to an actual file.
 See [File Searching Logic](@/documentation/templates/overview.md#file-searching-logic) for details.